bodhwani/Machine-Learning/Lecture-4[Choose Algorithms]/README.md

 ### Output
 Calculate the accuracies of every classifier and compare. <a href="https://github.com/bodhwani/Machine-Learning/blob/master/_Solutions/choose_your_own/your_algorithm.py">Here is the code for finding accuracy.</a>
-Here is the accuracy according to the classifiers above :
+Accuracy according to the classifiers above :
 - ('Accuracy for KNN classifier is ', 0.97333333333333338)
 - ('Accuracy for RANDOM FOREST classifier is ', 0.92000000000000004)
 - ('Accuracy for ADABOOST classifier is ', 0.92400000000000004)